FitxWD/Backend/README.md

-# Voice Assistant Backend
+# Backend

-Instructions for setting up and running the voice assistant backend.
+Instructions for setting up and running backend.

 ## Prerequisites